jschnab/systems_design/tinyurl/README.md

 etc. so we will be able to build our whole system using this language.

 The following sections contain only code highlights for brevity.
-The full code is available in the directory named 'mytinyurl'.
+The full code is available in the directory named 'src'.

 ### URL alias service